knpuniversity/rest/knpu/plan.md

 ##### CHAPTER 13: Editing Resources

-- add character "edit" PUT
+- add programmer "edit" PUT
 - URL is to the exact resource we want to "replace"
 - idempotency
 - we're sending a "representation" of the resource, which the server uses